rushi-k12/Coding_Copilot/README.md

 - Automate /comment, /debug, /refactor features.
 To make it directly available in the editor using shortcuts.
 - Improve code suggestions by increasing the model's codebase intelligence.
 - Implement inline ghost writing suggestions.
+- Implement function summarization.
+Hovering your cursor at your function-name will allow Copilot to read your function and explain it's functionality or objective and provide tips for optimization if required.
 - ------- Loading ----------

 ## Feedback and Support